2018 Ford Focus Pros vs Cons

 Side views while turning are generous, as are the forward and rear views.
 The Focus has slender roof pillars up front, which greatly increase frontal visibility.
 While the rear fascia is set high, the rearview camera provides plenty of visual aid.

-Reasons Not to Buy a 2018 Ford Focus – The Cons
+Reasons You May Not Like the 2018 Ford Focus – The Cons

 1. Lack of Space In the Back Seat